Is technology evolving faster than society can handle?

 IoT has the potential to generate real economic value.
 To be exact, the McKinsey Global Institute expects it to have a nearly $4 trillion to $11 trillion impact on the economy by 2025—that is, if entrepreneurs and policymakers optimize the technology.

 As our how fast is technology growing statistics clearly show, technology is advancing at a rapid pace.
-And to remain competitive in this ever-changing landscape, businesses must up their game.
+To remain competitive in this ever-changing landscape, businesses must up their game.

-We must pay attention to growing trends such as immersive technologies and artificial intelligence.
+They must pay attention to growing trends such as immersive technologies and artificial intelligence.
 They also need to have a better understanding of these technologies and the latest trends in order to use them successfully.
+The same goes for individuals who plan on having a successful career in tech industry.
+You just can't afford to get left behind.

 See you around, guys.